leocadiob7576/cyoa-project/situations/smashSpider.md

 # You Smash The Spider

-You continue on with life after you smash it.
-You decide to go and walk your dog.
+You continue on with life after you smash it brutally to a pulp.
+You decide to go relax and walk your dog.

 [Walk your dog](walkDog.md)